Kranë: History

+In 1925-1926, the village had a Greek school with 50 students and 1 teacher.
+During World War II the village was burnt by Albanian partisans.

 Thimios Lolis (1880-1961) was born in the village, a Greek chieftain who fought in the Macedonian Struggle in the group of Pavlos Melas, the Autonomous Republic of Northern Epirus, the Balkan Wars and in the Greco-Italian War.
 A monument to honour him exists in the village.
-Between 2018-19, the Thimios Lolis monument has been vandalized twice by Albanian nationalists.
+Between 2018-19, the Thimios Lolis monument was vandalized twice by Albanian nationalists.

 Demographics

-In the Defter of the Sanjak of Delvinë from 1431-1432, 4 villages in the area of Vurgu are recorded: Finiki (Finiqi), Vurgo, Jeromi and Krajna, each with very few inhabitants.
+In the Ottoman defter of the Sanjak of Delvina from 1431-1432, 4 villages in the area of Vurgu are recorded: Finiki (Finiqi), Vurgo, Jeromi and Krajna, each with very few inhabitants.
 Among these villages, in the Ottoman register mentioned above typical Albanian names are attested, such as: Gjin, Reçi, Leka, Gjon, Dorza, Meksh Nika and Deda.

-According to a research of 1993, the village had a permanent population of 854, of which all were ethnically Greeks.